SS

 Link Types That Usually Fail

-Paid link schemes, private blog networks, mass directory submissions, and automated guest post farms tend to produce temporary gains followed by manual actions or algorithmic devaluation.
-Google's spam policies explicitly penalize link schemes designed to manipulate rankings.
-If a link offer sounds too easy — "DR 60+ guest posts for $50" — it probably is.
+Paid link schemes, private blog networks (PBNs), mass directory submissions, and automated guest post farms produce temporary gains followed by manual actions or algorithmic devaluation.
+Google's spam policies explicitly penalize link schemes designed to manipulate PageRank.
+If a link offer sounds too easy — "DR 60+ guest posts for $50" — it is a PBN, a hacked site, or a network Google already discounts.

-Earning links through original research, useful tools, expert commentary, and genuine relationships scales slower but compounds.
-That is the work covered in depth in our link building guide, which walks through digital PR, broken link building, and outreach that actually gets responses.
+Earning links through original research, useful free tools, expert commentary, and genuine relationships scales slower but compounds over time without the risk of a penalty that wipes out years of work overnight.
+That is the approach covered in depth in our link building guide, which walks through digital PR, broken link building, and outreach templates that actually get responses.

 Sources